If you have been wondering “how much do personal trainers make?” this article will be perfect for you guys!

 According to CNN.com, it is ranking number 18 on their list for top jobs in America.
 If personal training keeps on growing at the same rate that it has been over the last ten years, there will be an additional 60,000 jobs created over the next decade.

 This growth is much higher than the average.
 In my article, I will be discussing how much the average full-time, as well as a part-time trainer, will make in 2018.

 By then you’ll have an excellent idea of what personal trainer salary you can expect to make.
 Some other great articles to start out on is my extensive guide on how to get started as a trainer as well as the 10 well-recognized personal trainers certifications!

-After you are done with this article you might want to check out two of the top paying certifications in my article that compares NASM vs ACE as well as get an overall timescale on how long it takes to become a trainer.
+After you are done with this article, you might want to check out two of the top paying certifications in my article that compares NASM vs ACE as well as the overall time it takes to become a certified trainer.
 Let’s jump right in!

 What is the starting salary for a personal trainer?

 A starting personal trainer that is just Certified should expect to make approximately $39,000 every year according to ideafit.com.
 And according to money.cnn the median salary is $56,000.